Java2411/Sales_insight_analysis/README.md

 * Power BI

-*DAX for calculated measures and calculated columns
+* DAX for calculated measures and calculated columns

+* ETL using Power Query